teg-iitr/Traffic-Eye/README.md

 - Driver version: 535.183.01

 Note:
-For keeping the docker image size minimal, only the libraries necessary for running counts extractor and predictor scripts are included in `/counts_extractor/requirements.txt`.
+For keeping the docker image size minimal, only the libraries necessary for running the counts extractor and predictor scripts are included in `/counts_extractor/requirements.txt`.
 For running the notebooks used for training the models, some additional libraries are required, which are included in `Requirements.txt`.

 For the complete setup, including training the models, follow these steps:
   ```bash